-- Protecting Our Natural Heritage focuses on cases that protect endangered species, national forests, national parks, other public lands, water resources, and the oceans.
+- Lands, Wildlife, and Oceans focuses on cases that protect endangered species, national forests, national parks, other public lands, water resources, and the oceans.

-- Promoting a Clean Energy Future focuses on cases that encourage clean energy and energy efficiency while challenging the reliance on coal, oil and other dirty fuels.
+- Climate and Energy focuses on cases that encourage clean energy and energy efficiency while challenging the reliance on coal, oil and other dirty fuels.

 Summer law clerks work with attorneys on case development and litigation.
 Under the supervision of an attorney, a law clerk’s primary responsibilities are to perform legal and factual research, and to develop case strategy and legal theories.
 Law clerks may also have the opportunity to assist attorneys with preparing briefs and motions, to meet with clients and experts, to participate in moots of oral arguments, and to attend court proceedings and conferences with opposing counsel.
 In addition to involvement in ongoing litigation, the summer program includes seminars with attorneys from across the organization on current environmental issues.

-The Earthjustice Summer Clerkship position includes a stipend up to a maximum of $6,500, with the stipend amount dependent on the extent of a clerk’s funding from other sources for the summer.
-Earthjustice will pay $6,500 less the total amount received from other sources.
+The Earthjustice Summer Clerkship position includes a stipend up to a maximum of $6,500, based on the extent of a clerk’s funding from other sources for the summer.
+Earthjustice will supplement funding from other sources to achieve a total amount of no less than $6,500.
 We strongly encourage candidates to pursue outside funding, but the ability to secure outside funding will not be considered as part of the hiring decision.

 The Florida Office focuses on litigation involving water pollution and conservation, public trust waters, wetlands protection, Everglades restoration, clean air, and climate change in federal, state, and administrative courts.
 Tallahassee is the state capital and a medium-sized college town with two major state universities.
 The city is a regional cultural center and is within a one-hour drive of many pristine rivers and springs, and a half-hour from the St. Marks Wildlife Refuge.
 The area provides extraordinary opportunities for canoeing, kayaking, bird watching, and fishing.
 Our office is located downtown two blocks from the United States District Courthouse and the Florida Supreme Court.